victory-c/feb_sims/README.md

 		* Which means the vehicle is rarely not accelerating in any direction.
 	* The larger the circle, the faster the car.
 	* The plotted accelerations of any vehicle would collapse approximately into a circle/ellipse, which dictate the maximum value of acceleration in any one direction.
-* This will be replaced by an actual vehicle model later on.

 Track Theory: